Five Interesting Facts About Bali

 3. DUCKS IN RICE FIELDS

-Ducks are an important aspect in the ecology of Bali's rice agriculture.
+Ducks are an important aspect of the ecology of Bali's rice agriculture.
 It is an ancient method of using ducks to minimize the application of pesticides.
-Ducks are herded into rice fields well prior to harvest so that they will eat algae and insect pests, as well as fertilize the fields with their droppings.
+Ducks are herded into rice fields well before harvest so that they will eat algae and insect pests, as well as fertilize the fields with their droppings.
 Closer to harvest time, they are kept away from the ripening plants so that they do not eat the rice itself!

 4. NO BURIAL IN BALI FOR NON-HINDU BALINESE